Recently updated on: December 11, 2023

 It is the borrower’s responsibility to be true to their words and pay what they borrowed.

-So many people's trusts were broken because of the unfulfilled promises about agreed-upon terms of payment.
+So many people’s trusts were broken because of the unfulfilled promises about agreed-upon payment terms.

-I also think that the date of payment of the loan should be the borrower's decision.
-So it is the borrower's responsibility to keep their promise.
+I also think that the loan payment date should be the borrower’s decision.
+So, it is the borrower’s responsibility to keep their promise.

 It is better to say that you don’t know when you will pay instead of giving a false promise of paying next month.

-As a protection to both parties, putting the agreement in writing and notarizing it is not a bad idea.
+As a protection for both parties, putting the agreement in writing and notarizing it is a good idea.

 5. Are There Other Options